NYCPlanning/data-engineering/dcpy/test_integration/README.md

 # Integration tests

-Tests in this directory require external resources like databases and servers.
-Currently, they can only be run locally via docker containers.
+Tests in this directory require network resources like databases and servers.

-We'd like to run these test in CI/CD, but haven't resolved all issues related to spinning up services during the relevant github action.
+We'd like to run these tests in CI/CD, but haven't resolved all issues related to spinning up services during the relevant github action.

 ## Running tests